Women, Writing and Gender (MLitt) 2025 entry

 • Supplementary application to School of English (Word)

-• CV or résumé - this should include your personal details with a history of your education and employment to date
+• CV that includes your personal details with a history of your education and employment to date

-• two original signed academic references (on university headed paper) from your most recent degree awarding institution
+• two original signed academic references on university headed paper from your most recent degree awarding institution

-• academic transcripts and degree certificates.
+• academic transcripts and degree certificates

 For more guidance, see supporting documents and references for postgraduate taught programmes.